 It’s no secret that studying for the MCAT can be expensive.
 Signing up for the test, purchasing study materials, working with tutors, and buying practice tests can add up.
 In addition to paying for prep material, many MCAT test-takers also dedicate hundreds of hours to mastering the test that they could’ve used to earn money in other ways.
 At MCAT Self Prep, we want to not only help you succeed on the MCAT but also save you some money.
 If you didn’t know already, giving away MCAT prep materials for FREE is pretty much our favorite thing to do.

 1. FREE Khan Academy Videos for Studying Content

-The Khan Academy videos for the MCAT may be the best free resource out there.
+The Khan Academy videos for the MCAT may be one of the best free MCAT resources out there.
 The AAMC understands that some students cannot afford to spend thousands of dollars on prep materials.
 Knowing this, they paid Khan Academy to use their FREE comprehensive study guide to make a comprehensive set of videos that covers everything on the MCAT.
 These videos are better than most, but some students choose to pay for more condensed videos or prep books that focus on the high-yield aspects of MCAT study.
 You can grab our free 100-page Khan Academy Behavioral Science Notes here.

 2. FREE Diagnostic Tests for Practice Problems